 Iceland Highlands and Hidden Gems

-New for summer 2019.
+New for summer 2019 with lower prices!
 A small-group adventure in Iceland’s highlands with a focus on wilderness landscapes, relaxation, cultural discoveries and good food.
 There are lots of opportunities for easy nature hikes and plenty of time for bathing in natural hot springs.

 - Visit popular natural wonders known mainly to local Icelanders